71st Infantry Division (Wehrmacht): Italy 1943-45

 The 71st Infantry Division surrendered to the British near Sankt Veit an der Glan in Austria.

 War crimes

 The division has been implicated in the Tićan massacre (Višnjan, now in Croatia), on 11 September 1943, when 84 civilians were executed.

 Casualties

 The losses reported after the Battle of France were 22 officers, 608 NCOs and 1,847 rankers.

-Statistics show that this unit already suffered the heaviest losses of all units fighting in Stalingrad on September 19, 1942 on the Eastern Front.
+Statistics show that this unit already suffered the heaviest losses of all units fighting in Stalingrad on September 19, 1942, on the Eastern Front.
 Up to that day the 211th Infantry Regiment had lost 392, the 191st Infantry Regiment 377 and the 194th Infantry Regiment 304 men.
 The fighting companies suffered the greatest losses, as they were worn out in house-to-house combat and could no longer be replaced.
-Due to the lack of official casualty reports during the entire Stalingrad campaign, the exact numbers cannot be substantiated, being estimated at around 5,000 dead and 15,000 wounded.
+Due to the lack of official casualty reports during the entire Stalingrad campaign, the exact numbers cannot be substantiated, being estimated at 5,000 dead and 15,000 wounded.